 Accent Bias in Britain

-I am Principal Investigator on the Accent Bias in Britain project, funded by the UK Economic and Social Research Council (Co-Investigators: Devyani Sharma, Dominic Watt and Christina Perry; Researchers: Amanda Cardoso, Yang Ye and Christian Ilbury).
+Since 2017, I have been the Principal Investigator on the Accent Bias in Britain project (funded by the UK Economic and Social Research Council; Co-Investigators: Devyani Sharma, Dominic Watt and Christina Perry).

-Despite the pivotal role that accent plays as a signal of social and ethnic background in the UK, we know surprisingly little about the relationship between accent and life outcomes.
-The Accent Bias in Britain project aims to address this by examining the extent to which accent interferes with a listener’s ability to objectively evaluate a job candidate’s suitability for employment.
-Bringing together insights from sociolinguistics, social psychology and labour market economics, the project involves a number of different experimental studies designed to identify the presence and impact of accent bias in the real world.
-We are also developing tools and training materials to help tackle accent bias in different professional contexts.
+The project aims to explore the relationship between accent and life outcomes in the UK.
+We do this by examining the extent to which accent interferes with a listener’s ability to objectively evaluate a job candidate’s suitability for employment.
+Bringing together insights from sociolinguistics, social psychology and labour market economics, the project involves a range of different experimental studies designed to identify the presence and impact of accent bias in the real world.
+We have also developed tools and training materials to help tackle accent bias in different professional contexts.
 For further details about the project and our findings, see the Accent Bias Britain website.